jared-joering/pokemon_tcg_projects/README.md

 5. Interpretation of your data

         * Annotated my code with markdown, wrote clear code comments.
 README is well-written.
 Everything else is cleaned and functional.

-#### Code Louisville: Data Analyst Capstone

-TODO: Talk about project
-TODO: Talk about methodology
-TODO: Talk about installing selenium, beautiful soup, and how to run web scraper
-TODO: Data Dictionary
-TODO: Talk about future plans